The Charitable Housing Investment Tax Credit (HITC) is an opportunity to support affordable housing in Vermont and reduce your Vermont income taxes.

 The HITC is a program authorized by Vermont law 32 V.S.A.
-Section 5830c which allows individuals and corporations who pay Vermont income tax to receive a credit if they invest their funds with an eligible affordable housing organization, called a “housing charity.”
+Section 5830c, which allows individuals and corporations who pay Vermont income tax to receive a credit if they invest their funds with an eligible affordable housing organization.

 If you are interested in learning how to make a charitable housing investment, contact the Vermont Community Loan Fund (VCLF).
-VCLF provides loans to affordable housing, small businesses, child care programs, and community facilities that serve Vermonters earning 80% of the median income or less.
+VCLF provides loans to affordable housing organizations, small businesses, child care programs, and community facilities that serve Vermonters earning 80% of the area median income or less.